notacouch/rloader/README.md

 ## CSS parameters ##

-  * src: <string: the url to the css file>
+  * src: (string: the url to the css file)
-  * cache: <true or false>  default: true (see the global settings)
+  * cache: (true or false)  default: true (see the global settings)
-  * callback: <string or function>  name of your function fired when loading is done
+  * callback: (string or function)  name of your function fired when loading is done
-  * arg: <string or JSON object> arguments, parameters for your callback function
+  * arg: (string or JSON object) arguments, parameters for your callback function

 ## JS parameters ##

-  * src: <string: the url to the js file>
+  * src: (string: the url to the js file)
-  * async: <true or false>  default: true  (see the global settings)
+  * async: (true or false)  default: true  (see the global settings)
-  * cache: <true or false>  default: true  (see the global settings)
+  * cache: (true or false)  default: true  (see the global settings)
-  * callback: <string or function>  name of your function fired when loading is done
+  * callback: (string or function)  name of your function fired when loading is done
-  * arg: <string or JSON object> arguments, parameters for your callback function
+  * arg: (string or JSON object) arguments, parameters for your callback function
+  * excecute: (true or false) default: false, run the script itself e.g. even if cached already

 ## Events ##